Alex-PLACET/pydata2025-sparrow-presentation/sparrow-presentation.md

 ---
 # What is Sparrow ?
-- A modern C++20 implementation of the Apache Arrow memory format
-- Idiomatic C++20 API featuring value semantics, ranges, and iterators
+- A modern and idiomatic C++20 implementation of the Apache Arrow memory format featuring value semantics, ranges, and iterators ...
 - Support for both typed and untyped arrays
-- Full mutability for typed arrays
+- Mutability for typed arrays
 - Convenient constructors and builders for easy usage
 - Zero dependencies (except when compiling with libc++: P0355R7 Timezone )
 - Passes all Apache Arrow integration tests, compatible with formats 1.0 to 1.5